-Formats and sends the contents of the rampdown backup file as a formatted ASCII text stream.
+Formats and sends the contents of the rampdown backup file as a formatted ASCII text stream which can exceed 255 characters.
 When the number of recorded rampdown events reaches 100, the standard rampdown file becomes the backup file, and a new (empty) standard rampdown file is created.
 The standard rampdown file contains data from the most recent rampdown events, and the backup file (if it exists) contains data from the 100 rampdown events preceding the oldest record in the standard rampdown file.